daronphang/coding_resources/javascript/angular/rxjs/observables.md

 Observable -> Connected to Observer -> Performs execution that delivers value to Observable -> Observable is subscribed to emit value.

-Can use of() method which returns an Observable and emits values in a sequence upon subscription.
+Can use of() method as mock API which returns an Observable and emits values in a sequence upon subscription.

 ```javascript
 let subscription = new Subscription;